Surface vs. Island: When Your Browser Should Stay Yours

 Heterogeneous browser baseline

-If the existing browser estate is so fragmented that standardizing on a new managed browser is operationally easier than rolling out a managed extension across the mix, the migration tax math flips.
+If the browser estate is so fragmented that standardizing on a new managed browser is easier than rolling out an extension across the mix, the migration tax math flips.

 In those situations a managed browser solves the problem in a way an extension cannot.
 The mistake is treating the enterprise browser model as the default for everyone, when most regulated and sovereignty-first organizations are better served by a managed extension on the browser they already run.